nyumathclinic/latex-dtxmk/README.md

 `dtxmk.latexmkrc` configuration file with these lines near the top of the file:

     % !TEX program = latexmk
-    % !TEX options = -r dtxmk.latexmkrc -synctex=1 -interaction=nonstopmode -file-line-error -pdf
+    % !TEX options = -r dtxmk.latexmkrc -synctex=1 -interaction=nonstopmode -file-line-error -pdf %DOC%

 As you can probably guess, this is just a front end to the command line.

-The first option calls our config file.
+* The first option calls our config file.
 If `dtxmk.latexmkrc` is not in the current working directory, preface it with an absolute or relative path.

-The last option creates PDF files with `pdflatex`.
+* The last option creates PDF files with `pdflatex`.
 You can change that if you want, as above.

-The other options are to help `latexmk` play nice with Visual Studio Code.
+* The other options are to help `latexmk` play nice with Visual Studio Code.